sergeicu/sundai-global/intro-for-newcomers.md

 ## Attendee Screening Criteria

-Each Attendee Must Be Able To "Actively Build":
+Each Attendee Must Be Able To:
 - **Code** - ability to code or a commitment to (with AI tools ofc)
-- **Team** - build in a team and bring positive value (and vibe)
+- **Collaborate** - build in a team and bring positive value (and vibe)
 - **Ship** - focus on deploying a user-facing application by end of the day

 ### Commitment Requirements: